cherryot02/Exploring-CMDLets/README.md

 # Exploring-CMDLets

-[!NOTE]
-> THIS IS BY A BEGINNER/NOOB/ROOKIE so please forgive my jargons and the way i explain some stuff.
+> THIS IS BY A BEGINNER/NOOB/ROOKIE so please forgive my jargons and the way I explain some stuff.
 These are lab works from my classes that I wish to share here as well.
 I would like to thank my professors for being cool and chill.